 In 1969 he moved into American films and established himself as a gifted character actor, and sometime, as in the horror film The Serpent and the Rainbow, and in the anti-apartheid film A Dry White Season, giving a glimpse of his full acting ability.

 In 1980 he founded The Black Actors Theatre with Danny Glover in San Francisco.
 In 1982 he won a Tony Award for his performance in Master Harold and the Boys and in 1993 received a nomination for The Song of Jacob Zulu.
 In Feb 2005 he was presented with the South African Life-Time Achievement Award for his stage work.
 He continued working in theatre as a director: "I'm more into directing now...
 I leave acting to the actors.
 I've been acting for too long.
 It makes sense for me now to move from acting to directing."
 (Ken White in Neon).

 Zakes Mokae passed away in his sleep on 11 September 2009 in Las Vegas after a long battle with Parkinson's disease.
-He was cremated in the American state of Nevada, USA and laid to rest at the West Park Cemetery in Johannesburg, South Africa.
+He was cremated in Nevada, USA and laid to rest at the West Park Cemetery in Johannesburg, South Africa.